Signs of The Ineffective Leader

 You know the person.
 The one jogging around the office like they have been separated from their class at an elementary school fire drill.
 They are always shuffling around looking very stressed and overwhelmed.
 All the while they have that face on them that seems to be saying, “look how hard I work, everybody!
 I work so much harder than you… because no one else could possibly do what I do.”
 They move like they have a purpose, but the truth of the matter is they’re not really going anywhere or getting anything done.
+This ineffective leader is starting to effect the whole team.

 Don’t get me wrong, their heart is in the right place, but they are overloaded, overwhelmed and way, way out of their depth.
 They are trying to do the job of ten people, and the reason for that is they have somehow convinced themselves one or more of the following.